ALive-research/Slicer-Liver/Docs/adr/0023-unified-gui-stage-workflow.md

 - `Liver/Liver.py` exposes a sidebar widget with six entries matching the six stages.
 - `Liver/Liver.py` contains no domain logic — only composition and navigation.
 Grep: `Liver/Liver.py` should not import any algorithm or compute helpers.
 - `vtkMRMLAbstractTerritoriesNode` exists as a C++ base class in `VascularTerritories/MRML/` (or equivalent).
 Subclasses `vtkMRMLStdCouinaudTerritoriesNode` and `vtkMRMLCustomTerritoriesNode` register via `RegisterNodeClass`.
-- `qSlicerLiverResections` Stage 4 detail panel surfaces an `[Open resectogram view]` action per active resection.
+- `qSlicerLiverResections` Stage 4 detail panel AUTO-POPULATES a "Resectogram" drawer when the active resection carries a distance map (no explicit `[Open]` action — see the amendment "Resectogram view: panel-embedded, not a registered layout").
-- `LiverResections/` embeds a `qMRMLThreeDWidget` bound to the dedicated resectogram singleton view node in the Stage 4 panel (NOT a registered custom Slicer layout — see the amendment "Resectogram view: panel-embedded, not a registered layout").
+- `LiverResections/` embeds a `qMRMLThreeDWidget` bound to the dedicated resectogram singleton view node in the Stage 4 panel (NOT a registered custom Slicer layout — see the amendment), and a double-click on it CUSTOM-ENLARGES the widget into the central layout area (NOT Slicer's built-in maximize — see the amendment).
 - The sidebar's per-stage state indicators are driven by a per-stage `isComplete()` query (or equivalent) defined by each stage's module.
 - No new module declares `TotalSegmentator` or `MONAILabel` as `EXTENSION_DEPENDS`.
 The first-use install path is implemented in `LiverSegmentation/Logic/` (and any other AI-consuming module).
 - `.lrp.json` schema header reads `"schemaVersion": 2` on writes; reader rejects v1 outright and tolerates absent surgeon-state blocks within v2 via documented defaults.